EUCC: Towards a new EU Common Criteria Scheme

 Experts in cybersecurity from jtsec (an Applus+ Laboratories company) collaborated to present a thorough model of the patch management mechanism into Common Criteria.
 Please refer to the latest version of ISO SC27 WG3 Technical Report “Towards Creating an Extension for Patch Management for ISO/IEC 15408 and ISO/IEC 18045”.

 • Vulnerability handling process: Under the EUCC framework, entities possessing EUCC certificates are required to establish and execute detailed vulnerability management protocols.
-This involves the developer generating vulnerability monitoring and flaw remediation processes and effectively communicating the results to stakeholders.

-Therefore, any evaluation in the EUCC scheme shall be based on the use of ALC_FLR.
 Market surveillance and active monitoring will be in place to detect the products in the market that have any vulnerability that may affect the certificate status.

 • Information for certification: